Examples of non-trivial contact mapping classes for overtwisted contact manifolds in all dimensions: Introduction

-\begin{ex} In the $3$-dimensional case, $(M,\alpha_{\pm})= (\cercle,\pm d\theta)$.
-Moreover, if $k=2$, the contact structure $\xi_2'$ on $V:=M\times\torus$ is the unique contact structure which is invariant by the left-action by multiplication of $M=\cercle$ on $V$, invariant by the $f(\theta,t,s)=(\theta,t,s+\pi)$ defined in the statement and such that each torus $\{\theta_0\}\times\torus_{(t,s)}$ is convex with dividing set as in Figure \ref{FigDivSet}.
-Our theorem then says that $f$ is not contact-isotopic to the identity.
-We remark that even in this simple setting, we didn't find trace of this result in the literature. \end{ex}
+\begin{ex*} If $n=3$, $(M,\alpha_{\pm})= (\cercle,\pm d\theta)$.
+Moreover, if $k=2$, the contact structure $\pi_2^*\xi$ on $V:=\torus\times M$ is the unique (up to isotopy) contact structure which is invariant by the left-action by multiplication of $M=\cercle$ on $V$, invariant by the $f(s,t,\theta)=(s+\pi,t,\theta)$ defined in the statement and such that each torus $\torus_{(s,t)}\times \{\theta_0\}$ is convex with dividing set as in Figure \ref{FigDivSet}.
+Theorems \ref{ThmExplicitConstr} and \ref{ThmExNonTrivContMappClass} then say that $f$ is not contact-isotopic to the identity; to our knowledge, even in this simple and very explicit setting, there is no trace of this result in the literature. \end{ex*}

-We point out that the results in \cite{Vog16} and Theorem \ref{ThmExNonTrivContMappClass} both show that overtwisted contact structures, which are flexible from the point of view of deformations of contact structures, can on the contrary behave rigidly as far as the problem of deformations of contactomorphisms is concerned.
-This can be interpreted as a manifestation of the fact that in contact topology the boundary between flexibility and rigidity may vary according to the problem analyzed.